Immutal0/pumpfun-raydium-bundler/README.md

 # 🤖Pumpfun Bundler

-This bot allows you bundle create & buy transactions on Pumpfun.
+Pumpfun bundler which allows you bundle create & buy transactions on Pumpfun.

 ## I have upgraded version that can bundle 20 buys.